jpreecedev/developerhandbook/src/pages/wpf-mvvm-for-winforms-devs-part-5-of-5/index.md

 ### Summary

 There are many ways to create custom controls in WPF.
 We have seen one approach here where we create a code file that inherits from `UserControl` and and we define the layout for that control in a resource dictionary.
-[Download source code](https://dl.dropboxusercontent.com/u/14543010/WPFCustomControl.zip 'WPF Custom Control') I hope you enjoyed this mini series of introductory WPF MVVM tutorials.